Mérida Initiative: Progress

 During the 5th Summit of the Americas in April 2009, the leaders of several Caribbean nations stated to a group of U.S. congressmen that they have a desire to join the Mérida Initiative, as a crackdown in Mexico could push drug traffickers' operations into their island nations.
 This directly led to the formation of the Caribbean Basin Security Initiative (CBSI) as a complement of the Mérida Initiative.

 Inaugurated to a six-year term in December 2012, Mexican President Enrique Peña Nieto has continued U.S.-Mexican security cooperation.

 As of March 2016, the US Congress is continuing to fund and oversee the Mérida Initiative and related domestic initiatives.
 Congress provided $139 million in Mérida Initiative accounts in the FY2016 and is now considering the Obama Administration's FY2017 budget request of $129 million for the Mérida Initiative.
 The Mexican government is under pressure, however, to comply with recommendations on preventing torture and forced disappearances.
 There have been ongoing concerns about the human rights records of Mexico's military and police, particularly given the 2014 Iguala mass kidnapping involving allegations of their involvement in torture, enforced disappearances, and extrajudicial killings.

-The newly elected president, Andrés Manuel López Obrador, declared in May 2019 that Mexico is withdrawing from the Merida Initiative, and will instead seek a pact in support of a development plan for Central America to control migration.
+The newly elected president, Andrés Manuel López Obrador, declared in May 2019 that Mexico is withdrawing from the Mérida Initiative, and will instead seek a pact in support of a development plan for Central America to control migration.

-In October 2021, after the 200th anniversary of Mexican Independence and relations with the United States, joint governments announced the U.S.-Mexico Bicentennial Framework for Security, Public Health, and Safe Communities an agreement intended to replace the Merida Initiative and focus more on economic development.
+Security cooperation between Mexico and the US steadily declined from 2018.
+The Mexican federal government stopped approving most Mérida Initiative programs, and the arrangement was considered dead in 2021.
+That October, after the 200th anniversary of Mexican Independence and relations with the US, the two governments announced the U.S.-Mexico Bicentennial Framework for Security, Public Health, and Safe Communities an agreement intended to replace the Mérida Initiative and focus more on economic development.